 This life’s hard, but it’s harder if you’re stupid.George V. Higgins, The Friends of Eddie Coyle

-In previous posts in this series about the characteristics of the hammers our Beloved Customers should use with C&S Tools chisels, we looked at factors such as the type of hammer to use, the sort of face a hammer should have and how much it should weigh.
+In previous posts in this series about the characteristics of the hammers Beloved Customer should use with C&S Tools chisels, we looked at factors such as the type of hammer to use, the sort of face a hammer should have and how much it should weigh.
 We even examined ways to use our chisels and hammers more effectively when cutting mortises, and how to avoid the dreaded chisel wiggle.
 It was a footloose post.

-In this post we will delve a little deeper into how to use hammers and chisels as a dance team.
+This time your humble servant will delve a little deeper into how to use hammers and chisels as a dance team.

 The photos above and below are of gameboards, and while gameboards are not really the subject of this post, these photos illustrate an aspect of precise work with chisel and hammer intended not to create a shape to please the eye, but an artistic sound to improve concentration.
 Perhaps you never have thought about using a chisel to make beautiful sounds, but many of our Beloved Customers that make musical instruments professionally are focused like a laser on this very objective.
 I hope you will find this little article amusing.